This site uses affiliate links, meaning that if you make a purchase through our links, we may earn an affiliate commission.

 Lizard Creek Campground

-There are no electric hookups at Lizard Creek Campground.
-All campsites have a picnic table and a fire pit.
+There are no electric hookups, but each site has a picnic table and fire pit.
 Restrooms have flush toilets and cold running water.
+The campground is open from mid-June through early September.

 Headwaters Campground